lima-emanuel/study-journal/docs/go.md

 a[1] = "World"

 primes := [6]int{2, 3, 5, 7, 11, 13}

+// Arrays have value semantics. a4_cpy := a4      // a4_cpy is a copy of a4, two separate instances.
+a4_cpy[0] = 25    // Only a4_cpy is changed, a4 stays the same.
 ```

 An array's length is part of its type, so arrays cannot be resized.
 An array variable denotes the entire array; it is not a pointer to the first array element.
 This means that when you assign or pass around an array value you will make a copy of its contents.
 To avoid the copy you could pass a pointer to the array, but then that’s a pointer to an array, not an array.
 One way to think about arrays is as a sort of struct but with indexed rather than named fields: a fixed-size composite value.